iprotonotarios/gondola/arduino_controller/README.md

 # gondola
-A stand-alone version of Gondola for arduino mega
+A stand-alone version of Gondola for arduino mega (system controller and motor controller are both on the arduino)

 INSTALLATION
 - upload .ino to your Mega